• Skip to main content

 As the name of the collection reveals, it gives more than a nod of respect to Parascandalo’s grassroots.
 But make no mistake: the pieces are as urban as ever.

-Parascandalo’s name in Malta is, perhaps more than that of any other local designer, synonymous with streetwear.
+Parascandalo’s name is synonymous with Maltese lifestyle and street wear, perhaps more than that of any other local designer, synonymous with streetwear.
 And the unveiling of this latest collection, which took place at Paola’s MCAST campus, certainly sealed the deal.

 There was black, lots of it, punctuated by white and some very effective use of colour.
 And, as we’ve come to expect from the young designer, even the most basic of pieces had a sexual edge that defined the entire collection.